GenderDysphoria/GenderDysphoria.fyi/public/gdb/what-is-gender.md

   '1228717614630940672'
 ] tweets=meta.tweets className="hide-reply" }}</div> }!}

 If you trace the etymology of the word to its Latin roots, gender simply means "type".
+The Norman French term **gendre** was in use in the 12th century to describe "the quality of being male or female."

-Historically the word was used in literature to refer to masculine, feminine and neutral nouns.
-In 1955 psychologist John Money proposed using the term to differentiate mental sex from physical sex, but he was not the first to do so.
+Many people attribute the term to psychologist John Money, who proposed using "gender" in 1955 to differentiate mental sex from physical sex.
+However, Money was not the first to do so.
+Cultural Anthropologist [Margaret Mead](https://en.wikipedia.org/wiki/Margaret_Mead) used the term in 1949 in her book "Male and Female" to distinguish gendered behaviors and roles from biological sex.
+The American Journal of Psychology ([vol. 63, no. 2, 1950, pp. 312](https://www.jstor.org/stable/1418948)) described the book thusly:

+> A book, moreover, which gives beyond its premise; for it informs the reader upon **'gender' as well as upon 'sex,'** upon masculine and feminine roles as well as upon male and female and their reproductive functions.
+>
+> Margaret Mead moves from the specific delineation to the more general comparison of male and female in several communities, finally coming to an analysis of sex-patterns in our own midst and for our own time.

+---

 Human Sex (the adjective, not the verb) is broken down into three categories: